OpenSlides/openslides-permission-service/tests/README.md

   id Field (Collection/X/id) is automaticly created.

 * user_id: ID of the user that is used for the check.
 If the user does not exist, it is created.
+The value 0 means anonymous user.
 Default is 1337.

 * meeting_id: The test user is put into the meeting with this id.
 Default is 1.

 * permission: String of the permission the user has.
 A Group with ID 1337 is created that has only the test user and this permission.
 If the test user is in other groups, he could also have other permissions.
+This field is ignored for anonymous user.
 The default is no permission.

 * action: Write-Action, that is tested.